Xfirepc/SimpleSnakeSockets/README.md

 python3 play.py localhost

 ```
-The args passed is the server ip by default use localhost,you can pass other ip as the examplee ```py play.py 192.168.0.100```
+The args passed is the server ip by default use localhost,you can pass other ip as the example ```py play.py 192.168.0.100```